Kaitlin Atlas to discuss key considerations for special education as school districts prepare for the upcoming school year.

 Jeff Goelitz will join panelists to share insights about negotiations during the pandemic at the Illinois ASBO 2021 Annual Conference.

 Hodges Loizzi analyzes Governor Pritzker’s recent Executive Order 2021-10 and the impact it has on wearing face coverings in Illinois schools.

 Jason Manning and Frazier Satterly secure appellate victory for Moline-Coal Valley School District No. 40 in a post-Janus dues-deduction case.

-Michelle Todd shares insights on how to prepare for a “never-ending” Section 504 meeting in recent Special Ed Connection article.
+Michelle Todd shares insights on how Section 504 team members can navigate conflicts with parent accommodation requests in a recent Special Ed Connection article.